 Beyond these customizations of family status and age, you must offer your GCHRA to each employee in the same class on the same terms.

-What are the minimum employee class sizes?
+Are there minimum employee class sizes?

 Using employee classes to customize your benefit is an excellent way to make the most of your GCHRA benefit for you and your employees and help them supplement expenses that are not fully paid for in your group plan.
 While employee classes are entirely optional, using them can be an important tool to ensure you’re using your benefits budgets to the fullest and focusing your efforts on the employees you want to recruit and retain the most.